Lissy93/fetch-tweets/README.md

 ## Tests
 fetch-tweets uses Mocha, Chai, Sinon and Istanbul to form it's testing environment.

 To run all tests: ```npm test```

+Summary of test results will be outputed to the console, more detailed results are generated and saved in the reports directory

 ## Building
 fetch-tweets uses gulp to prepare all the files

 Run ```gulp build``` to build

 Run ```gulp test``` to test

 Run ```gulp``` To clean directory, build, test, and watch for changes rebuilding when a file is modified

 License
 ----